tansonlee/echo-cache/README.md

 ## Use cases

--   this cache is right for you if...
+This cache is right for you if:

--   Use it as a layer between db and server
+-   You require access from multiple machines
+-   You require scalability
+-   You require some level of fault tolerance
+-   You require consistency
+-   You do not need durability since there are no guarantees on cache eviction

+Some common use cases are:

+-   A caching layer between a database and an application where the application is sharded or runs on multiple machines.
+In this case, the cache can be shared between them.
--   sharing values across sharded servers
+-   Sharing values across multiple servers or applications.
+-   Saving repeated expensive calculations used across more than one machine.

 ## Architecture